Two Brothers (video game)

 Two Brothers is a 2013 action role-playing game developed and published by AckkStudios.

-The game received mixed reception from video game critics.

 Gameplay

 Two Brothers is an action role-playing game.

 Development

 Two Brothers was developed by AckkStudios.
-Inspiration for the game came from game director Brian Allanson's childhood playing of Game Boy and the trend of demakes.
+Inspiration for the game came from game director Brian Allanson's childhood memories of playing his Game Boy, along with the trend of demakes.
 To fund the game, a Kickstarter campaign was made, asking for $6,000.
 The campaign ended at $16,257 with 779 backers.

 A director's cut of the game was planned for the PC, Mac, Linux, PlayStation 4, PlayStation Vita and Wii U's Nintendo eShop.
 The original game was planned for release on Wii U in 2012 with a third-party developer handling the port.
 The Unity engine would be used for the game.
 It would also be renamed to Chromophore: The Two Brothers.
 This was to avoid confusion with Brothers: A Tale of Two Sons.
 The game was delayed in 2016 as AckkStudios was wrapping development of YIIK: A Postmodern RPG, saying it was 75 percent complete.
 While AckkStudios said the game was still in development in 2017, as of 2022, the game has not been released.